Ushinar-career/CodeEcrivain/ReadMe.md

 # Features

-Designed as a SPA this application comprises of common and dynamic sections.
+Designed as a SPA, **CodeÉcrivain** comprises of common and dynamic sections.

+## Site Loading
 Site loading logic is initiated by function: `initAppLoader()` in [spa.js](./static/js/spa.js#L4) which displays a global loader till the full app is rendered to preserve initial animations.

 ## Living Cursor
 Cursor is disabled by default and replaced with an animated SVG cursor.
 On hovering above clickable options the cursor pointer appears else only custom animated cursor is displayed.